-5. Discussion and Conclusion
+Discussion and Conclusion

-As results demonstrates that the experimental school sections outperformed the control school sections significantly on all the five literacy skills assessed, suggesting that the Jolly Phonics method provides a more effective way of teaching these key skills than existing methods being used.
-The results of experimental group are compared to pupils not taught using the synthetic phonics approach made average or no improvement in their reading age over the same period.
+As results demonstrated that the experimental school sections outperformed the control school sections significantly on all the five literacy skills assessed, suggesting that the Jolly Phonics method provides a more effective way of teaching these key skills than existing English teaching methods being used.
+The results of experimental group were compared to pupils not taught using the synthetic phonics approach made average or no improvement in their reading age over the same period.
 Such a significant improvement in reading age demonstrates the impact of Synthetic Phonics approach in Pakistan.
 Jolly Phonics teaching has improved not just reading skills but has also enhanced letter sound knowledge.
 Results of our research can also be supported with previous researches proving synthetic phonics approach as strong research based approach imparting reading skills efficiently.

 An alternative route was to experiment with the use of synthetic phonics.
 Synthetic phonics is a method by which children learn letter sounds in a specified order which can then be blended together to form words (Feitelson, 1988).
-The children are able to sound out each letter and synthesize these sounds together in order to pronounce the words for themselves without the assistance of the teacher (Johnston & Watson,2005).
-Phonics instruction enables students to write word.
+The children are able to sound out each letter and synthesize these sounds together in order to pronounce the words for themselves without the assistance of the teacher (Johnston & Watson,2005).Phonics instruction enables students to write word.
 As students acquire phonemic segmentation skill, knowledge of grapheme-phoneme correspondences, and familiarity with common spelling patterns, and as they practice reading and writing words, they become better able to remember correct spellings (Griffith, 1991).
 In sum, phonics instruction is thought to contribute in helping students learn to read because it teaches them phonemic awareness and use of letter-sound relations to read and spell words (Linnea & Ehri, 2003).

-The aim of this project was to pilot the Jolly Phonics programme in the teaching of reading and writing of English in primary schools in Lahore, Pakistan and assess its impact on early grade reading outcomes.
-Through this evaluation it can be concluded that the synthetic phonics approach of teaching reading and writing of English, and specifically the Jolly Phonics programme, leads to greater progress in the pupils' reading and writing ability in English than those pupils not taught using the programme.
+The aim of this project was to pilot the Jolly Phonics programme in the Primary schools of Lahore, Pakistan and assess its impact on reading ability of students in early grade.
+Through this evaluation it can be concluded that the synthetic phonics approach of teaching reading and writing of English, and specifically the Jolly Phonics programme, leads to greater progress in the pupils' reading and writing ability in English than those pupils not taught using this programme.
 This evaluation has also shown that the Jolly Phonics programme is effective for all student groups.